Free Shipping on all Orders!

 A white-eyed vireo photographed by T. Spratt at Cove Creek Photography.

-Having a bird hit a house window is an unfortunate consequence that can happen at anytime of year.
-However, during bird migrations in spring and fall, the incidence of bird collisions increases as birds are traveling to their new summer or winter homes.
-This white-eyed vireo slammed into my neighbor's window, and with a little TLC, it survived, despite being knocked completely unconscious!
+A bird colliding with a window can happen at anytime of year.
+However, during bird migrations in spring and fall, the incidence of bird-window collisions increases as birds are traveling to their new summer or winter homes.
+I can count on getting a few phone calls throughout the year asking for help with a bird that collided with a house window.
 This leads to the question, "What can I do for a bird that hits my window?"
 The answer to that depends on the situation.
 Audubon suggests calling a wildlife rehabber, and that would certainly be the best approach.
 Unfortunately, many of us don't have a rehabber nearby, and the task of aiding in the bird's recovery falls on us.

 If a bird is laying on the ground and appears lifeless, GENTLY try to move its legs.
 If the legs are stiff and don't move, the bird is likely deceased, and nothing more can be done.
 However, if you can move the legs, the bird is unconscious and there are some steps you can take to aid in its recovery.
-Line a small box with a clean cotton or paper towel, and gently place the bird in the box.
-Bring the box indoors and place it in a dark or dimly lit area of your home that is away from noise and pets.
+Create a hand towel or paper towel "nest" in a small box, and gently place the bird in the box.
+If it's warm outdoors, I place the box in a shady spot, near or under a shrub.
+If it's cold outdoors, I'll bring the box indoors and place it in a dimly lit and quiet room (my mudroom).
 At this point, it's a waiting game.
 It can take as much as an hour for a bird to regain consciousness and clear its head.
 When you hear it scratching around the box, it's on the road to recovery!
-At this point, I take the box outdoors and wait for it to fly out of the box.
+At this point, I take the box outdoors and wait for the bird to fly.

 What if the bird does not recover, and it dies?
 It's sad, and not the outcome that any of us want, but the unfortunate truth is that this sometimes happens.
 It's very likely that the bird sustained extreme head trauma, and/or there were other injuries that were not visually apparent.

-In the case of our white-eyed vireo, the time from collision to full recovery was about an hour.
-It regained consciousness within a few minutes, but sat perched on the shrub and looking around for what seemed to be an alarming amount of time.
-Fortunately, it eventually flew away, continuing its migration south to its winter home.
+In the case of the white-eyed vireo pictured above, the time from window collision to full recovery was about an hour.
+Although it regained consciousness within a few minutes, it perched on a shrub and simply looked around for the remainder of the hour.
+Fortunately, it eventually flew away, continuing its fall migration to its winter home.